 Business Plans vs. Business Models – When No Plan Survives First Contact With CustomersInc42 By: Steve Blank I was catching up with an ex-graduate student at my favorite coffee place in Menlo Park.
 These guys had spent 4 months writing a 60-page business plan with 12 pages of spreadsheets.
 It [...]

-During the past few weeks, we have looked at how the business landscape has changed, why the advice we receive from so called experts has not kept pace, and how the reasoning skills of successful entrepreneurs have adapted to the new reality of business.
-Let's conclude this series by comparing the logic practiced by the manager and founder [...]
+During the New Small Business Manifesto, we have looked at how the business landscape has changed, why the advice we receive from so-called experts has not kept pace, and how the reasoning skills of successful entrepreneurs have adapted to the new reality of business.
+Let's conclude this series by comparing the logic practiced by the manager and founder entrepreneurs and [...]

 Manager entrepreneurs use their causal reasoning skills to try and predict the future in an effort to avoid surprises.
 Founder entrepreneurs use their effectual reasoning to turn an unexpected result or condition into a profitable end.
 They plan for the expected, but try not to extend too much in the way or resources just in case they are [...]